miamtech/miam-sdk/README.md

   > if you don't override a property you'll have miam's default setted

+  At this point there no more differents between app using jepack compose or not.

 #### Theme color

 > Not available at component level yet